3CORESec/SIEGMA/README.md

 # SIEGMA

-This project aims to automate the creation of SIEM rule consumables by leveraging a pre-defined set of configurations/mappings and by utilizing the [Sigma](https://github.com/Neo23x0/sigma) rule format engine and [pysigma](https://pypi.org/project/pysigma/) library in the converter processes.
+This project aims to automate the creation of SIEM rule consumables by leveraging a pre-defined set of configurations/mappings and utilizing the [Sigma](https://github.com/Neo23x0/sigma) rule format and [pySigma](https://pypi.org/project/pysigma/) library in the conversion process.

 <p align="center"><img align="center" src="https://i.imgur.com/zrtGgyb.png"></p>